Parzivail-Modding-Team/ENDOR/README.md

 - [ ] Refactor the client from Javascript to Typescript

+- [ ] Refactor the server from Javascript to Typescript

 - [ ] Make Endor a fully deployable application that can be stood up by others for their own purposes with minimal config.

 ![ENDOR](https://cdn.discordapp.com/attachments/451560063933612044/1033484876214710302/Image_database.jpg)